bionick87/2019-nCoV/README.md

 ## Purpose

-Deep learning application to track virus evolution by analyzing the online sequence between two COVID-2019 samples at different time points.
+Deep learning application to track COVID-2019 virus evolution by analyzing the RNA sequence between two COVID-2019 samples at different time points.
-The network is based on a Siamese neural network that takes features of COVID-2019 sequences as input.
-More specifically, each sequence of n nucleotide bases is converted into an image and passed through a convolutional network.
-The aim is to find nucleotide sequences that vary from virus and understand COVID-2019 evolution over time and describe the latent space through a generative network.
+The network is based on a deep Siamese Neural Network (https://www.cs.utoronto.ca/~gkoch/files/msc-thesis.pdf) that takes a strand of COVID-2019 sequences as input.
+More specifically, each strand is converted into a grayscale image of 256x256 pixel size and passed through two convolutions convolutional networks.
+The net is trained towards negative examples with Human Immunodeficiency Viruses (HIV) strand examples.
+The aim is to find nucleotide sequences that stably characterizes COVID-2019 for finding a specific RNA biomarker strand.
-The code is released for research purposes only.
+The code is released for research purposes only and not for commercial purposes.

 ![alt text](img/img.jpg)

+## USE

+*

 ## TODO